mongodb/specifications/source/retryable-reads/retryable-reads.rst

 retryable error (i.e. no response due to network error or a response indicating that the node is no longer a primary).
 A retryable error may be classified as either a transient error (e.g. dropped connection, replica set failover) or persistent outage.
-In the case of a transient error, the driver will mark the server as "unknown" per the `SDAM`_ spec.
-A subsequent retry attempt will allow the driver to rediscover the primary within the designated server selection timeout period (30 seconds by default).
+If a transient error results in the server being marked as "unknown", a subsequent retry attempt will allow the driver to rediscover the primary within the designated server selection timeout period (30 seconds by default).
 If server selection times out during this retry attempt, we can reasonably assume that there is a persistent outage.
 In the case of a persistent outage, multiple retry attempts are fruitless and would waste time.
 See `How To